Transition 2022

 • Staying Safe Online

-Mr Cook, our Designated Safeguarding Lead presented information about how to keep you child safe online in our Transition Evening.
+Mr Reynolds, our Designated Safeguarding Lead presented information about how to keep you child safe online in our Transition Evening.
 As a reminder and for anyone who could not attend the evening, please find some key links to organisations which can support you and your child in being safe online.

 Staying Safe Online – Useful links